 Encryption: Comet always encrypts all user data before storing it.
 It remains encrypted during transfer and also at rest in the storage destination, even in a scenario where the storage destination is compromised the data remains unreadable.
 Technical details about our encryption can be found here.

-Server and Storage Locations: For Comet Enterprise as this is a self-hosted and managed product that you control, you can choose where your server and storage destinations are located and what security measures you have in place.
+Server and Storage Locations: For Self-Hosted Comet Server as this is a self-hosted and managed product that you control, you can choose where your server and storage destinations are located and what security measures you have in place.
 CometGo!
 Server and it's attached storage are hosted on Amazon AWS EC2 & Object Storage platforms in the region you selected upon signup.
 More information is available here about the cloud security measures Amazon has in place.